mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 ```

 Note that:
 * pointers don't have to be initialized on declaration, but they may not be used before initializing.
 This is ensured at compile-time.
 The default value of pointers is `nil`.
-See [Pointers](BASIC.md#pointers) for further explanation.<br/>
+See [Pointers](BASIC.md#pointers) for further explanation.
+* there is no float type by default.

 ### Literals
 It's just a short topic to talk about strings, essentially.